Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

 Most funds have optional extension periods, which they can use to go beyond the six year mark.
 Typically, the decision to extend is made by the fund managers, rather than the investors.

-But this may be inconvenient if you need to access your investment soon after getting your citizenship.
+This may be inconvenient if you need to access your investment soon after getting your citizenship.

 Some funds make extension decisions by holding a democratic vote among all investors.
 We recommend that you check this point with all your funds of interest before deciding to invest.